Should You Treat Your CAREER as a PROJECT?

 Step (5) – Monitoring

-You should use your KPIs to measure your performance towards achieving your goals and remember this: Your career is dynamic which means that you should always inspect and adapt to ensure what is going is be realized is going to be of value to you.
+You should use your KPIs to measure your performance towards achieving your goals and remember this: Your career as a project is dynamic which means that you should always inspect and adapt to ensure what is going is be realized is going to be of value to you.

 Step (6) – Sustainment